 San Mateo Medical Center

 UC Davis Health

 A repeal of the Medi-Cal expansion could result in California’s public health care systems losing $2.2 billion in revenue every year.

-The State of California estimates that the most recent per capita cap proposal would cost the state $5.3 billion in revenue by year ten, a cost that would continue to grow.
+The State of California estimates that the most recent per capita cap proposal would cost the state $8.7 billion in annual revenue by 2027, and continue to grow thereafter.

 A dramatic increase in the number of uninsured, coupled with a loss of funding, could destabilize the state’s health care delivery system.

 What happens to California if coverage expansion is repealed?

 More Uninsured: California’s uninsured rate is expected to double, to over 17%.

 Economic Impact: The state estimates a $16 billion loss in federal revenue with a repeal of the Medicaid expansion and another $5 billion with the elimination of tax subsidies for enrollees in Covered California.